galo/k8s-etcd-cluster/README.md

 	git clone https://github.com/SaMnCo/k8s-etcd-cluster etcd
 	cd etcd

+### Picking your version of interest

+Checkout the branch matching your requirement

+	git checkout VERSION

+where VERSION can be 2.1.1, 2.2.5 or another available in the branches.

 ### Configuring Google Cloud Platform & project

 First you need to create a project in your Google Cloud Platform, then configure the following settings in **etc/project.conf**: